oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 1) Download the file “EigenvalueDecay.py” and save it in the same folder as your Keras model;

-2) Include the following lines in your model file to import Eigenvalue Decay:
+2) Include the following line in your model file to import Eigenvalue Decay:

-	from EigenvalueDecay import Regularizer
 	from EigenvalueDecay import EigenvalueRegularizer

 3) The syntax for Eigenvalue Decay is similar to the other Keras weight regularizers, e.g.: